 What do Presbyterians believe about baptism?

 Most Christian traditions agree that baptism is important, but some disagree about who should be baptized and why.
 Each position offers Bible-based arguments that they believe best reflect their convictions and practices see example on Colossians 2:11-12 below).
+(Also see Presbyterian vs Roman Catholic: What’s the Difference?)

 The Presbyterian tradition teaches that baptism signifies community inclusion, isn’t necessary for salvation, and should be administered only once.
 The descriptions below are starting points for understanding the Presbyterian view.